You Don't Know Jack (2011 video game): Gameplay

 In addition to the usual questions, each episode typically features a "DisOrDat" question.
-This question gives the players seven words or phrases which they have to identify as one of two possible classifications, or in some cases, both.
+This question gives the players seven words, phrases, or symbols which they have to identify as one of two possible classifications, or in some cases, both.
 For example, one DisOrDat series asks the players to identify terms that would be features of a Nexus One phone, Nexxus shampoo, or both.
-In offline play, only one player plays, while other players try to steal money by getting the answer right if the main player gets it wrong.
-In online play, all players play the DisOrDat simultaneously.
+In offline multiplayer, only the player with the lowest score plays the DisOrDat, while other players try to steal money by getting the answer right if the main player gets it wrong.
+In online multiplayer, all players play the DisOrDat simultaneously.
 Also in each episode, players are challenged to look for the "Wrong Answer of the Game", which appears in one of the questions and is hinted at by the episode's sponsor; for example, in an episode sponsored by a baby crib company, the answer "Cat's Cradle" is the "Wrong Answer" that matches the sponsor.
 Choosing this answer does not penalize the player, but instead rewards them with a large monetary bonus along with a collectible gift.

-After ten questions are completed, the final round of the game is always the "Jack Attack" where all players compete against each other.
+After ten questions across the first two rounds are completed, the final round of the game is the "Jack Attack" where all players compete against each other.
 Prior to the round, a brief clue is shown to the players to describe a relationship that they must match, for example "BFF" (Best Friends Forever).
-The game then shows one word or phrase, and then cycles through other phrases which the players must match.
+The game then shows one word, phrase, or letter and then cycles through other words, phrases, or letters which the players must match.
 Buzzing in with the wrong answer causes players to lose money; only the first player to buzz in at the correct time wins and earns money.
-After seven such phrases, the final scores are tallied and the winner is announced.
+After seven such words, phrases, or letters the final scores are tallied and the winner is announced.